Changissnz/selfinterest/README.md

 # More on philosophies of self-interest #19

 The practice of self-interest has always had a curious relationship with social theory.
-Atomize the human, call them an individual but treat them as if they were a disconnected part from the whole, for what they are perceived to be after, before, or on top of the social theory applied onto them.
+Treat the human in the way of a lone atom, call them an individual but do them as if they were a disconnected part from the whole, for what they are perceived to be after, before, or on top of the social theory applied onto them.
 Social theory is convenient for self-interest to not acknowledge if some conditions are satisfied.
 The basic physical demands, food and water, for the host of self-interest are met in full.
 Then there is the question of socio-economic perception of the host, according to the metrical comparison of expected and actual.
 Social theory, put into practice by a piecewise selection of all social theory ever conceptualized onto paper or not, is what is essentially the social construct.
 The concept that is a "social construct", in turn, leads to misconception of its comprehension, and obviously, through its use produces misconceptions.
 The social construct is not material.
 The social construct is